When an investor says “email it,” they are not asking for your life story.

 - Traction (metrics, logos, cohorts)

-- Business Model (unit economics, payback)
+- Business Model (unit economics path, payback)

 - Go-To-Market (ICP, motion, pipeline)

-- Competition (your wedge; how you win)
+- Competition (your wedge, how you win)

 - Team (why you are the team)

-- Plan & Use of Funds (18–24 months, milestones)
+- Plan & Use of Funds (milestones for 18–24 months)

 - The Ask (round size, structure, target close)

-Appendix: product shots, cohort charts, pricing, roadmap, compliance, FAQs
+Appendix (only on request): product shots, cohort charts, pricing, roadmap, compliance, FAQs

-File-Ops (don’t get blocked)
+File ops (don’t get blocked)

-- Name like:
+- Name it cleanly: COMPANY_seed_deck_v1_2026-01-15.pdf

 - If you use a link viewer, make it no-login and mobile friendly.